TobyKurniawan/TobyKurniawan.github.io/README.md

 # TobyKurniawan.github.io
 Welcome!
-Here's a compilation of some projects I've completed and/or am currently working on.
+I am planning to use this website to document all future side projects I will be working on.